Click below and find questions and answer – og what others have experienced...

 What is GORE-TEX®?

-GORE-TEX® is a so-called PTFE (polytetraflourethylene) membrane.
-(PTFE is also known by the teflon brand, which is used, inter alia, in coatings in frying pans.)
-The GORE-TEX® material is strong, elastic and highly resistant to various chemicals.
-Furthermore, it has an extremely low adhesion (everyone knows the 'slip-easy' effect – the food does not burn on.).
-The membrane is ultra-thin (fractions of a millimeter thick) and it is so-called semipermeable (= semi-permeable).
-The membrane allows water on steam form to pass, while water in droplet form cannot pass.
-This is due to the difference in size: Steam molecules are orders of magnitude smaller than water in droplet form.
-As you know, water has the physical distinctiveness of having a surface tension/ (adhesion force) which allows droplets to form that, as I said, are many times larger than water molecules.
+GORE-TEX® is a so-called PTFE (polytetrafluoroethylene) membrane.
+(PTFE is also known under the trademark TEFLON, which is used, among other things, in coatings in frying pans).
+The GORE-TEX® material is strong, elastic and very resistant to various chemicals.
+Furthermore, it has an extremely low adhesion (everyone knows the 'non-stick' effect - the food doesn't burn on.).
+The membrane is ultra-thin (fractions of a millimeter thick) and it is so-called semi-permeable (= semi-permeable).
+The membrane allows water in vapor form to pass through, while water in droplet form cannot pass through.
+This is due to the difference in size: Vapor molecules are orders of magnitude smaller than water in droplet form.
+Water, as is known, has the physical characteristic that it has a surface tension / (adhesive force) that allows droplets to form, which, as mentioned, are many times larger than water molecules.

 GORE-TEX® history

-The basic material, which is used in both clothes and shoes.
-The main ingredient of a GORE-TEX® product, the membrane itself, is most often not visible.
-Nevertheless, it is absolutely essential for the function.
-In 1969, Bob Gore invented a way to expand polytetraflouretylene into a microporous material.
-This material, PTFE, turned out to have a unique combination of properties.
-Until then, there were materials that allowed water vapour to slip through and other materials that were completely waterproof, but no material that had both of these properties.
-Bob Gore's expanded PTFE membrane is now known by the brand name GORE-TEX®.
+The basic material used in both clothing and shoes.
+The most important ingredient in a GORE-TEX® product, the membrane itself, is often not visible.
+Nevertheless, it is absolutely crucial for the function.
+In 1969, Bob Gore invented a way to expand polytetrafluoroethylene into a microporous material.
+This material, PTFE, turned out to have a completely unique combination of properties.
+Until then, there were materials that allowed water vapor to pass through, and other materials that were completely waterproof, but no material that had both of these properties.
+Bob Gore's expanded PTFE membrane is now known under the trademark GORE-TEX®.
 This material has pores, cavities between the fibers.
-These cavities are 20,000 times smaller than a water droplet, but 700 times larger than a water vapor molecule.
-This makes the material completely waterproof, while allowing moisture to penetrate.
-In addition, the material has been shown to have a whole range of other properties (temperature and chemical resistance, high durability, electrical insulating capacity), which means that new applications are still being discovered every day.
-In order to carry on the unique properties of a jacket or pair of trousers, the GORE-TEX® membrane is always laminated to one or more layers of fabric.
-The outer layer of fabric is most often impregnated in order for the raindrops to bounce off and roll down the surface of the garment.
-All seams in GORE-TEX® clothing or shoes are taped with a specially developed super-strong but flexible tape to make them completely waterproof.
-Would you like to know more about the secret of the GORE-TEX® material?
+These cavities are 20,000 times smaller than a drop of water, but 700 times larger than a water vapor molecule.
+This makes the material completely waterproof, while allowing moisture to escape.
+In addition, the material has proven to have a whole range of other properties (temperature and chemical resistance, high wear resistance, electrical insulation ability), which means that new applications are still being discovered every day.
+In order to transfer the unique properties to a jacket or a pair of trousers, the GORE-TEX® membrane is always laminated to one or more layers of fabric.
+The outermost layer of fabric is often impregnated so that the raindrops bounce off and roll down the surface of the clothing.
+All seams in GORE-TEX® clothing or shoes are taped with a specially developed super-strong but flexible tape so that they can be completely waterproof.
+Would you like to know more about the secret behind the GORE-TEX® material?

-What is the function in GORE-TEX®? (see figure below)
+What is the function of GORE-TEX®? (see the figure below)

-The openings in the membrane are so large that they allow water on steam form to pass, but at the same time the openings are so small that water in droplet form is held back.
-Steam molecules are several times smaller than water droplets.
-Steam from the inside escapes, but water on the outside remains outside, so the footwear is 100% waterproof.
-Gore-TEX® function is double: the footwear must be 100% waterproof, but at the same time the feet must be able to breathe, i.e. get rid of the steam that is the result of muscle work in the feet.
-Moisture from the feet should be able to get away so that the indoor climate remains good.
-Wet/damp feet are an excellent cold bridge, and cold, dank feet have given many sick days before the GORE-TEX® was invented.
-Since active feet excrete surprisingly large amounts of steam/water (up to one cup of water per day), something effective needs to be done.
+The openings in the membrane are large enough to allow water in vapor form to pass through, but at the same time, the openings are so small that water in droplet form is retained.
+Vapor molecules are several times smaller than water droplets.
+Vapor from the inside escapes, but water on the outside remains outside, so the footwear is 100% waterproof.
+The GORE-TEX function is twofold: The footwear must be 100% waterproof, but the feet must also be able to breathe, i.e., get rid of the vapor that is the result of muscle work in the feet.
+Moisture from the feet must be able to escape so that the indoor climate remains good.
+Wet/moist feet are an excellent cold bridge, and cold, clammy feet have caused many sick days before GORE-TEX® was invented.
+Since active feet excrete surprisingly large amounts of vapor/water (up to a cupful of water a day), something effective must be done.

 goretex

-The membrane is protected between upper leather and lined (see Figure 1 opposite).
-On both sides of the membrane, on both the inside and the outside, lies a protective layer.
-These protective layers prevent the membrane from being damaged by wear from the inside and friction from stitching, hooking etc. on the outside of the membrane.
+The membrane is protected between the outer leather and the lining (see figure 1 opposite).
+On both sides of the membrane, on both the inside and the outside, there is a protective layer.
+These protective layers prevent the membrane from being damaged by wear from the inside and friction from seams, hooks, etc. on the outside of the membrane.

-Gore-TEX® membrane as such does not need any care, yet it is a good idea to impregnate and care for footwear with membrane.
-A brand new shoe/boot should be impregnated sometimes before being used (even preferably under the soles) – whether it is made of leather, textile or other material.
-The purpose of the waterproofing is not to improve the waterproofness itself – because it is handled by the membrane.
-The purpose is almost like growing a car: Properly impregnated, the materials become powerfully dirt and water resistant.
+The GORE-TEX® membrane as such does not need any form of care, but nevertheless it is a good idea to waterproof and care for footwear with a membrane.
+A brand new shoe/boot should be waterproofed a few times before it is used (also under the soles) - regardless of whether it is made of leather, textile or another material.
+The purpose of the waterproofing is not to improve the waterproofness itself - because that is handled by the membrane.
+The purpose is almost like waxing a car: When waterproofed properly, the materials become strongly dirt- and water-repellent.

 How do I dry GORE-TEX® footwear?

-Gore-TEX itself®en is a very stable and strong material that withstands high heat levels.
-This means you can dry (children's) boots in a drying cabinet.
-However, one should be aware that leather does not tolerate being warmed up too much as it dries out.
-The best way to dry leather is to take the insoles out of the footwear and, in good old-fashioned fashion, wipe the boots with newsprint (or paper towel) inside – at room temperature.
-After this, the leather must be given new nourishment in the form of a care product.
+The GORE-TEX® itself is a very stable and strong material that can withstand high temperatures.
+That is, you can dry (children's) boots in a drying cabinet.
+However, you should be aware that leather cannot withstand being heated too much, as it dries out.
+The best way to dry leather is to take the insoles out of the footwear and, in the good old-fashioned way, dry the boots with newspaper (or kitchen roll) inside - at room temperature.
+After this, the leather must have new nourishment in the form of care products.

 How to care for GORE-TEX® shoes and boots?

-The most important rule is not to use silicone-containing care products, as these close the membrane and thus for the breathing function – turning the boot into a non-breathable 'rubber boot'.
-All the usual care products can be used, but it is important that the declaration on the care product positively indicates that the care product can be used for GORE-TEX®.
+The most important rule is not to use silicone-containing care products, as these close the membrane and thus the breathing function - whereby the boot is turned into a non-breathable 'rubber boot'.
+All the usual care products can be used, but it is important that the declaration on the care product positively states that the care product can be used for GORE-TEX®.

 ECCO GORE-TEX® boots/shoes are generally produced in 3 types of materials